Krakenfall/taco-bot-commands/README.md

 # taco-bot-commands
 Taco-bot-commands is a node.js-based bot for GroupMe that replies to user-posted chat commands.
 Taco-bot-commands works as one part of taco-bot along with taco-bot-news and taco-bot-web to provide a Destiny companion for social groups.
 This bot was made for the Destiny clan "DeltaCo 71".

-### Taco-Bot is under-going a full rewrite using what I've learned in the past year.
-Updates to come.

 # Taco-bot Layout
 Taco Bot is actually made of several pieces: